-In the tradition of all the chic picnics around the world, going back over 2 decades in Paris, no. Tents are not provided – it is a rain or shine event.
+In the 25-year tradition of all the chic picnics around the world, no. Tents are not provided – it is a rain or shine event.
 If we had to rent tents for 1500+ people we would not be able to afford the indoor dance venue.

-Table Captains must invite a minimum of 7 guests, but there is no maximum – invite as many guests as you like!
-Harvest Noir is all about having a fantastic evening with friends, so to encourage large groups of friends to gather and celebrate together, we will once again be awarding a prize to one lucky Table Captain for the largest number of guests at their table.
+Table Captains are recommended to invite a minimum of 7 guests, so that we do not have to seat other guests at your table, but there is no maximum – invite as many guests as you like!
+Harvest Noir is all about having a fantastic evening with friends, so to encourage large groups of friends to gather and celebrate together, we will once again be awarding several awesome prizes to the lucky Table Captains with the largest number of guests at their table.

 Harvest Noir is a chic “dress your best in black” picnic feast celebrating the autumn harvest with food from local farms.
-It includes many surprises and live musical performances by a dance-oriented parade band, followed by a parade and dance reception with a fabulous DJ, world-class performers and other innovative surprises.
+It includes many surprises and live musical performances, followed by the amazing Dance Noir DJ party and audience-participation fashion show indoors.

-The indoor venue is one of the most culturally important spaces in Canada, but we won’t tell you more than that right now – the secret location will be disclosed a few hours prior to the event.
-Let’s just say that you are going to be very pleased to get to dance in a very special space that you normally have to pay to visit.
+The indoor venue is one of the most culturally important spaces in the national capital region, but we won’t tell you more than that right now – the secret location will be disclosed a few hours prior to the event.
+Let’s just say that you are going to be very pleased to get to dance in a very special space.
 The picnic portion will be held outdoors in a public place while the reception will be held indoors.

-Already registered are members of the media and the food, art and fashion communities.
+Already registered are members of the media and the food, art, fashion, cycling, and eco-conscious communities.

-Harvest Noir is a unique opportunity to dress up creatively and inaugurate a remarkable new tradition with a thousand+ other guests, feast on locally harvested food of our choosing with friends and community, while enjoying fabulous live entertainment, surprises and dance!
+Because Harvest Noir is the most participatory and surprising event of the year!
+It is a unique opportunity to dress up creatively and celebrate a remarkable new tradition with a thousand+ other guests, feast on locally harvested food of our choosing with friends and community, while enjoying fabulous live entertainment, surprises and dance!